Accommodative Testing Center

 - No cell phones, pagers, fitness trackers, smart watches or other personal data or electronic devices may be used during testing.
 These items must be stored in a purse, back pack, book bag or held by the ODS staff during testing.
 Any ringers or alarms must turned off or set to vibrate.

-- If testing requires the use of blue books or loose-leaf paper for essay completion, ODS will swap out our paper for yours.
+- If testing requires the use of blue books or loose-leaf paper for essay completion, we will swap out our paper for yours.

-- All instances of academic dishonesty that take place in the ATC will be reported to the faculty member and handled in accord with University policies.
+- All instances of academic misconduct that take place in the ATC will be reported to the faculty member and handled in accord with University policies.

 Using Adaptive Technology or Studying in the Center

 - Cell phones may not be used in the center.
 These items must have any ringers or alarms turned off or set to vibrate while in the center.

 - Students should make appointments in advance to use computers, adaptive technology, or to study.
 As testing is our first priority, equipment and space might not always be available.